 Awareness through Home Counselling Sessions

-Home visits were done by ASHA and AWW, our projects partners,to sensitizethe community on Covid Appropriate Behaviour, hand hygiene, how to wear mask properly and physical distancing.
+Home visits were done by ASHA and AWW, our projects partners,in the villages and households.
+The community was sensitized on Covid Appropriate Behaviour, hand hygiene, how to wear mask properly and physical distancing to prevent onset of the third wave.
+More community members were sent to PHC for getting Covid test done.

 The on-ground team also carried out home counselling for all the lactating and pregnant mothers in Odisha.